yanvow/adhd_ds/index.md

 Did you see those plots?
 They are absolutely mesmerizing!
 I can't stop staring at them.
 Do you know why?

-By closely observing the typical movie arcs, we can see that the typical action movie follows a "Cinderella" story arc, while both the Drama and Comedy follows a "Man in a Hole" and the horror movie follows a "Oedipus" story arc.
+By closely observing the typical movie arcs, we can see that the typical **action** movie follows a **"Cinderella"** story arc, while a typical **Drama** movie falls between a **"Man in a Hole"** and **"Cinderella**. **Comedy** on the otherhand follows a **"Man in a Hole"** and the **Horror** movie follows a **"Oedipus"** story arc.

+The results accurately reflect reality.
+To demonstrate this, let's compare them to the drama movie "Parasite," released in 2019.
+"Parasite" follows a poor family who initially lives peacefully but becomes intertwined with a wealthy family.
+As the movie progresses, increasingly dramatic events unfold, culminating in a murder by a member of the poor family.
+This marks the most negative point in the movie.
+The poor family then goes into hiding until the end of the movie, when they are finally free.
+This can be accurately depicted wit the Drama Movie Arc!

+Furthermore, as humans, we tend to prefer happy endings.
+This is reflected in the results, as all four genres, including horror (yet less obvious), show an increase in score at the end of the movie.

 ### A Deeper Dive into each Typical Story arc.